open-eid/SiVa-Test/README.md

 ### Report

 - To generate a test report, Allure is required ([instructions for download](https://docs.qameta.io/allure/#_installing_a_commandline)).
-- After running the tests, _allure-results_ folder is created under the project and the Allure report can be generated locally by the following command:
+- After running the tests, _allure-results_ folder is created under the _target_ directory and the Allure report can be generated locally by the following command:
-  - `allure serve`
+  - `allure serve target/allure-results/`